 In addition to student-related advice, Ms. Tomsky regularly assists clients on issues related to cyber misconduct, social media and technology matters.
 Moreover, Ms. Tomsky is certified as a trainer of trainers in Interest Based Bargaining, and she advises clients on contract and general labor and employment matters.

 A popular speaker, Ms. Tomsky is asked to present throughout the country on education and the law.
-She frequently presents for the Association of California School Administrators, LRP’s national Institute (focusing on legal issues related to educating students with disabilities), and the LRP Special Education School Attorneys Conference.
-In addition, Ms. Tomsky presents at state and regional conferences throughout the country, but most enjoys designing and delivering workshops for individual districts, which are specifically tailored to address their unique needs.
+She frequently presents for the Association of California School Administrators, LRP’s national Institute (focusing on legal issues related to educating students with disabilities), the LRP Special Education School Attorneys Conference, and the LRP Directors' Summit.
+In addition, Ms. Tomsky presents at state and regional conferences throughout the country, and designs and delivers workshops for individual districts, which are specifically tailored to address their needs.
 Ms. Tomsky is the author of Personal Liability for IDEA Violations: Where the Courts Stand, and was a contributing author to The Administrator’s Guide to Building and Maintaining a Comprehensive Autism Program and IDEA Due Process Survival Guide, all of which are LRP publications.

 Ms. Tomsky received her Juris Doctor from the University of California, Berkeley School of Law, where she won a Best Brief award in moot court and was Production Editor for the California Law Review.
 Prior to law school, Ms. Tomsky worked as Dean of Admissions and Financial Aid and as the Registrar at the Dominican University of San Rafael.
 Ms. Tomsky holds a master's degree in Education, with an emphasis in special education and student development, and a bachelor's degree, summa cum laude, both from the Dominican University of San Rafael.